Eugene Villanueva '06 (Vocal Performance)

-When he enrolled at Sacramento State, Eugene Chan planned to be a choral educator.
+When he enrolled at Sacramento State, Eugene Villanueva (formerly Chan) planned to be a choral educator.
 Today, he is an internationally acclaimed opera singer, performing in such famed venues as Teatro Comunale di Bologna in Italy and Carnegie Hall in New York City.

 That, according to Michael Sokol, Sac State voice professor and opera program director, is why the program exists—to help vocal students blossom from singers to performers.